 Why Do Some Software Projects Fail?

-According to Pulse of the Profession report, project outcomes are rising compared to previous years thanks to enhanced outsourcing practices, remaining at 33% growth as not all companies see their benefits.
-One-third of software development projects crash and lose budget; another third experience scope creeps.
+According to the Pulse of the Profession report, project outcomes are rising compared to previous years thanks to enhanced outsourcing practices, remaining at 33% growth as not all companies see their benefits.
+One-third of software development projects crash and lose budget; another third experience scope creep.
 As you may guess, only the rest of them succeed with no to little obstacles.

 Reason #1: Suboptimal Performance of Developers